-$[\]mbox{\ensuremath{}}$ Used to specify the index number to be used when accessing an indexed parameter.
+Used to specify the index number to be used when accessing an indexed parameter.

-7.8.9 How to Control the Adjustable Frequency Drive
+7.8.9.
+How to Control VLT HVAC

-This section describes codes that can be used in the function and data fields of a Modbus RTU message.
+This section describes codes which can be used in the function and data fields of a Modbus RTU message.
 For a complete description of all the message fields, please refer to the section Modbus RTU Message Framing Structure.

-7.8.10 Function Codes Supported by Modbus RTU
+7.8.10.
+Function Codes Supported by Modbus RTU